 Build Knowledge in Your Network

 Part of the challenge with being “strategic” is possessing sufficient knowledge, skill, and insight to put you at that level.
+As we move toward the future of consulting, that will require a different approach.

 Every consultant should, of course, make ongoing efforts to elevate their expertise.
 But these days, it’s getting extremely difficult, if not impossible, for any single person to manage the flow of new information and developments even in tightly defined niches – particularly when any niche really has to be understood against the backdrop of our rapidly changing world as a whole.